jankotek/mapdb-site/benchmarks.rst

 Benchmark source is in `Github repo <https://github.com/jankotek/mapdb-benchmarks>`_.
 Please send Pull Request if you have improvements.
-All test ran on 64bit JDK8.
+All tests ran on 64bit JDK8.

 Maps
 ~~~~~~~~~~~~~~